dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 ### Connection parameters

-The dbt Semantic Layer authenticates with:
+The dbt Semantic Layer authenticates with `environmentId`, `SERVICE_TOKEN`, and `host`.
-- `environmentId`,
-- `SERVICE_TOKEN`,
-- `host`

 This applies to the dbt Semantic Layer APIs, which all currently use different host names.
 We recommend you provide users with separate input fields with these components (which dbt Cloud provides).

 For [JDBC](/docs/dbt-cloud-apis/sl-jdbc), you can construct the JDBC URL from these inputs.
 Or, you could request the full URL string.